piroor/tweet.sh/README.md

 Basically this command provides ability to get search result based on the given query.

-If you hope to observe new tweets matched to the query continuously, specify a callback command line as the handler via the `-h` option.
+If you want to observe new tweets matched to the query continuously, specify a callback command line as the handler via the `-h` option.

 ~~~
 $ ./tweet.sh search -q "queries" -h "echo 'FOUND'; cat"